icann/rdap-conformance-tool/docs/2024_gtld/response/domain_registrant.md

   "message": "a redaction of Registrant Email may not have both the email and contact-uri" }
 ```
-2. Verify that either the contact-uri property or the email property exists on all vCards for the entity with the role of “registrant”.
+2. Test case [-64101](#id-testCase-64101){ #id-testCase-64101 }: Verify that either the contact-uri property or the email property exists on all vCards for the entity with the role of “registrant”.
 ```json
 {
   "code": -64101,